Top-Rated Solar Installer in Phoenix, AZ

 How long does the Solar Tax Credit Last?

-With the passing of the new Inflation Reduction Act, the 30% solar tax credit will now be in effect until 2032.
-Thereafter it will be reduced for a couple years until it expires thereafter.
+With the passing of the new Inflation Reduction Act, the 30% solar tax credit will now be in effect until 2032, which is a significant advantage for both residential and commercial solar installation.
+Thereafter, it will be reduced for a couple of years until it expires.
+While this may seem like ample time, it’s crucial to act swiftly.
+This legislation, largely backed by Democrats and signed by President Biden, could be subject to change by future administrations.

 What Can You Write Off With The Solar Tax Credit?